joshmarnold/timechange/web/README.md

 3. run `python manage.py runserver`     #starts a server

 ```
-Once you have run through the instructions, you should be able to pull up the
-app on in your browser via localhost.
-Terminal will output the url the app
+Pull up localhost in your browser
-is running on.
 ```